Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 Running this code gives us:

-* Classification Accuracy = **0.929** meaning we correctly predicted the class of 92.9% of test set observations
+* Classification Accuracy = **0.929** meaning I correctly predicted the class of 92.9% of test set observations
-* Precision = **0.885** meaning that for our *predicted* delivery club signups, we were correct 88.5% of the time
+* Precision = **0.885** meaning that for my *predicted* delivery club signups, I was correct 88.5% of the time
-* Recall = **0.885** meaning that of all *actual* delivery club signups, we predicted correctly 88.5% of the time
+* Recall = **0.885** meaning that of all *actual* delivery club signups, I predicted correctly 88.5% of the time
 * F1-Score = **0.885**

-These are all higher than what we saw when applying Logistic Regression, even after we had optimized the classification threshold!
+These were all higher than what I saw when applying Logistic Regression, even after I had optimized the classification threshold!

 <br>
 ### Visualise Our Decision Tree <a name="clftree-visualise"></a>

-To see the decisions that have been made in the tree, we can use the plot_tree functionality that we imported from scikit-learn.
-To do this, we use the below code:
+To see the decisions that was made in the tree, I used the plot_tree functionality that I imported from scikit-learn.
+To do this, I used the below code:

 <br>
 ```python